-It doesn't really matter whether you felt anything or not when you prayed to receive the Lord and His Spirit.
+It doesn't really matter whether you felt anything or not when you prayed to receive His Spirit.
 If you believed in your heart that you received, then God's Word promises that you did.
 "Therefore I say unto you, What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them" (Mark 11:24).
 God always honors His Word.
 Believe it!

-Please contact me and let me know that you've prayed to receive Jesus as your Savior or be filled with the Holy Spirit.
+Please contact me and let me know that you've prayed to be filled with the Holy Spirit.
 I would like to rejoice with you and help you understand more fully what has taken place in your life.
 Welcome to your new life!